-Lady Justice ponders a deads bird, perhaps one of Cyclone Debbie’s victims, the ones no one thinks about?
+Lady Justice ponders a deads bird.
+One of Cyclone Debbie’s victims perhaps, the ones no one thinks about, cares about?

 What justice is there in Cyclone Debbie’s ferocious winds and rain wreaking havoc and destruction in Queensland this week?
 The full extent of the damage and destruction is not yet known.
 I am so sorry for what has happened not only to human kind but to the other kinds.

 Like Lady Justice, cyclones are blind.
 Well, Lady Justice is suppposed to be.

 No favourites.
 No preferences.
 Impartial.
 In the right latitudes cyclones land where they want and can destroy everything in their path.
 No one could stop cyclone Debbie any more than they could stop hurricane Katrina in New Orleans.

 Suffer the birds and animals, especially those not able to be relocated or evacuated or not able to flee before the cyclone hit.
 Desperately they seek refuge and safety along with other creatures and critters including kangaroos and bats that have been caught up in it.